Diogo-Santoro/Portfolio/README.md

 # portfolio

-My own portfolio made in HTML and CSS, talking about some projects and about me
+My own portfolio made in HTML and CSS, talking about some projects and about me.